stwklu/CMPUT366/assignment1/w1_readme.md

 4. Rename the output PDF if desired or else overwritten next run.
 5. In order to print two experiments on the same graph, see comments in `plot.r`

+# Data Files
+As agent parameters must be changed in code as well as the output file name, the experiments must be ran sequentially which is fine due to the seeding and # of runs.
+However, this means that I have provided the data used to generate the corresponding plots (`w1_epsilongreedy.dat` and `w1_optimistic.dat`) as part of my submission.

+In other words, the program does not run both experiments simultaneously, create two data files, and then two plots.
+One must run one experiment, and create the plot and then rename the data file and plot in order for them to not be overwritten by the second experiment.